top of page

 At the time of their divergence from the cephalochordates, the ancestors of vertebrates were thought to have to have diploid sets of 13 distinct Hox genes.
 Prior to the first vertebrates, it is thought that the whole genome underwent two rounds of duplication.
 Some of the redundant genes were lost, but in all vertebrates each of the original 13 is present in from 2 to 4 somewhat different sequences (each with two possibly different alleles) as they each evolutionarily diverged.
 This increased number of genes gave the possibility of complex A/P patterning among vertebrates.

-Among each of the classes of vertebrstes, their is considerable variability in the number of vertebrae within each of the major groups (cervical, thoracic, etc,) with the the exception of the mammals, where almost all have exactly 7 cervical vertebrae.
-This evolutionary constraint arose prior the the last common ancestor of mammals.
+Among each of the classes of vertebrates, there is considerable variability in the number of vertebrae within each of the major groups (cervical, thoracic, etc,) with the exception of the mammals, where almost all have exactly 7 cervical vertebrae with some, but limited variability more posteriorly.
+These constraints likely are related to the evolution of endothermy and later homeothermy in the lineage from which mammals arose.

 I started the site mainly as a tool to organize what I was learning and to test out new ideas, but I hope others may find it interesting and/or useful.
 The explorations contain some "trails with dead ends" either because I found further information that seemed to contradict the idea in question or it didn't seem that any more progress was possible.
 I have included them (with a forewarning) because more than once I learned further information that revived an idea.